solygambas/react-native-travel-app/README.md

 ## Features
 - displaying your favorites places.
 - adding a place to favorites by taking a picture and setting your location, via GPS or on a map.
-- showing place details with address and opening a full-screen map.
+- showing place details with address and opening a fullscreen map.

 ## Native device features
 - handling permissions with expo-permissions.